jasperlinsen/image-manipulation-canvas/README.md

 <img src="path/to/myImage.jpg" data-manipulate="GrayScale" />
 ```

 After this, all you need to do is call the `Init` method.
-Insaert the following lines before the closing `</body>` tag (make sure it is placed _after_ your inclusion of the `imageManipulation.min.js` script):
+Insert the following lines before the closing `</body>` tag (make sure it is placed _after_ your inclusion of the `imageManipulation.min.js` script):

 ```javascript
 <script>ImageManipulation.Init();</script>